makentoch/Research/Swedbank.md

 Mobile:
 ![Stored XSS attack on mobile app](https://i.imgur.com/4bezvvo.jpeg)

-Unfiltered user input and failure to sanitize output in the web content leads to high security incidents since an attacker can invoke and launch various JS scripts or JS frameworks like BeEF (The Browser Exploitation Framework https://beefproject.com/) in the context of a user or other system’s users (banking personnel, call center stuff etc.) browser.
+Unfiltered user input and failure to sanitize output in the web content leads to high security incidents since an attacker can invoke and launch various JS scripts or JS frameworks like BeEF (The Browser Exploitation Framework https://beefproject.com/) in the context of a user or other system’s users (banking personnel, call center staff etc.) browser.

 Payload of the server's `p0wn.eu` content:
 ```